Batuu13/SMarkets-event-lister/README.md

 * Using effects.
 On filter or url changes effects can be used to trigger api calls or to dispatch actions on errors.
 I didn't use this feature because I only used it on Angular before and I didn't want to implement it without knowing how to do it properly in React.
 * Scss could be used.
 Again, depending on the development needs, it could be used instead of Material UI's own styling.
 * Design could be more responsive.
 But I wanted to spend my time more on functionaly of the components and to make the project easy to use/navigate
+* Testing could be better to improve code coverage.
+I just wanted to handle different type of tests in general.

+## Testing

+To test the frontend project, you can use `npm test` inside the *frontend/App* folder.

+In order to run the test with code coverage report you can run `npm test -- --coverage` and can find the report at *frontend/App/coverage/Icov-report/index.html* in html page.